Meet the Senior Leadership Team

 I have worked in education for over 25 years.
 I started as history teacher in selective secondary schools.
 I have been a head of department, National Strategies consultant, secondary school senior leader, special school senior leader and now head of a hospital school.
 I am also a serving practitioner OFSTED inspector.
 I have a Master degree in Educational Leadership and am an accredited Local Leader of Education.
 I believe that a person’s history does not determine their destiny.
 We are all capable of successfully navigating our way through troubles in life.
 I also believe that building on people’s strengths we will do more to help than trying to “mend them.”
 I believe that hope is a powerful way of thinking which will change an individual’s life for the better.
 Learning is key.
 Being ready to learn and continue to learn makes all the difference.
 Sometimes learning happens in the classroom.
-I am proud of being head teacher of the Pilgrim school and I am sure I will look back on this as one of the positive things I have done with my life.
+I am proud of being head teacher of the Pilgrim school, and I am sure I will look back on this as one of the most positive things I have done with my life.

 I am the Assistant Head teacher and a Science Teacher at The Pilgrim School.
 My passion for Science was ignited while studying for a Science degree in Manchester where I specialised in animal behaviour and conservation.